Safety Issue

 Telephone systems

-Telephone systems: We have just been going through the landline change to VOIP and temporarily lost our old long standing phone number for a few weeks.
+Telephone systems: We went through the landline change to VOIP and temporarily lost our old long standing phone number for a few weeks.
 Even some temporary numbers didn’t always work.
 A bit devastating for a small business.
 It was impossible to contact us by phone.
 Were we still alive, still open, we hadn’t skipped town with the £12.50 cash float from the till?
-OK, we did put some information about a temporary phone number here on our website, sometimes that number worked, just not always.

 We were without our phone number at the shop for a few weeks.
 This was all due to this changeover from telephone landline to Voice Over Internet (VOIP) and a very frustrating time.

+Phones generally are important for our business.
 Phones or cameras are also useful for recording details of items to make or how something is put together when dismantling for repair.

 Computer systems

-With computers I started back in the dark ages of DOS before PCs, moved to buying a complete PC then realized the IBM PC were effectively assembled from standard components so started putting my own together to build what I wanted.
-It’s not difficult, but its not what you do to save money (at the start, yes, it saved money now costs can be about the same) its to put together the bits you want.
+It’s not difficult, but it’s not what you do to save money (at the start, yes, it saved money now costs can be about the same) it’s to put together the bits you want.
 Ready built ones can be a compromise on quality, on specifications, and, OK, not as much fun.

 Using computers mainly comes down to the software.
 This has changed drastically over the years.
 Now with fancy graphics using much of the processing power making it more visually appealing whether its playing games or working on text, databases, photos or spreadsheets.
 They have become much more robust so some slight user error generally isn’t catastrophic.